pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---zcc.md

      -l[name]      Link in a library - supply just the name (after placing them in the correct directory)
-     -lm           Link in the generic Z80 maths library -lmz          Link in and generate code for OZ's maths routines -lmalloc      Link in the near malloc routines -lgfx         Link in the Z88 graphics routines (for BASIC progams) -lz88         Link in some Z88 application routines (eg mailboxing) -lnet	   Link the the socket routines for ZSock -lndos        Link the stub disc driver library ("no dos")
+     -lm           Link in the generic Z80 maths library

      -m            Generate .map files when assembling/linking
      -s            Generate .sym files when assembling/linking